estebanstifli/wpbotwriter/readme.txt

 = What is WP BotWriter? =
 Botwriter is an AI-powered automation tool that writes and publishes articles on WordPress automatically.
 It helps bloggers and website owners keep their content updated effortlessly, improving SEO rankings and boosting organic traffic.

+= Is BotWriter free? =
+Yes, you only need your OpenAI key to generate articles and images.
+Each article generation request will use your OpenAI API account; BotWriter does not retain any part of it.

 = How does AI content rewriting work? =
 WP BotWriter can retrieve content from a WordPress site, RSS sources, or news feeds, then apply AI to rewrite it, creating fresh and unique posts.
 Additionally, WP BotWriter can generate attractive titles, relevant tags, and even thumbnails for each post.